Jscherbe/frontend/docs-src/content/sass/core/utils/index.md

 #### Deprecated

-Left in for compatability, will be removed, use map-merge with mode
+Left in for compatibility, will be removed, use map-merge with mode

     <details>